These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing surgical scars from prior excisions

-Why: Post-excision scars can be independently rated under DC 7800-7805 and may result in additional separate ratings.
+Post-excision scars can be independently rated under DC 7800-7805 and may result in additional separate ratings.
 Failing to report them means lost compensation.

-Do this instead: Explicitly point out every scar from any dermatological procedure.
+Instead: Explicitly point out every scar from any dermatological procedure.
 Describe whether scars are painful, itchy, unstable, raised, or limiting range of motion.

 Impact: Separate 10-80% scar rating may be missed entirely